FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 good idea to avoid using advanced Python features in the form definition, to stay close to the mathematical notation.

-The entire form language can be imported in Python with the line
+The entire form language can be imported in Python with the line:

 .. code-block:: python